nonprofit marketing plan template

 Anchor text can provide both search engines and users with relevant contextual information about the content of the link’s destination.

-In the above example of the link code, ‘Tiny dancing horse’ is the anchor text for the link.
+In the above link code example, ‘Tiny dancing horse’ is the anchor text for the link.

 Source: moz.com